 The flagship of the SIU system, Southern Illinois University Carbondale is one of the leading institutions in the region, according to the Princeton Review and U.S. News & World Report, with many top-ranked professional and technical programs.
 In particular, SIUC’s business, automotive technology, and medical programs are among the best in the nation, and Southern Illinois’ emphasis on professional development and applied science makes their graduates among the most sought-after employees in the region.

 SIUC’s NASAD-accredited School of Art and Design offers a BFA in Industrial Design that brings together their highly-regarded art and design program with engineering and applied science.
-Combining classroom education with application, SIUC uses the Design Research Studio to create real products and concepts for clients, giving students not only realistic, hands-on experience, but connections to the industry to carry onto the job market.
+Combining classroom education with the application, SIUC uses the Design Research Studio to create real products and concepts for clients, giving students not only realistic, hands-on experience, but connections to the industry to carry onto the job market.

 Non-Resident Annual Cost: $27,130